Liverpool City Council

 Liverpool made the Local Plan consultation documents available at the

-their public consultation.
+completed their public consultation.

 The Government aim is for every area to have a clear local plan which